 Edits to fields that do not require reapproval can be made any time.

-Please note that some fields, such as the job title, department, location, and the code are not editable.
-If you need to change those values, you will have to delete the req and create a new one.
+Please note that some fields, such as the job title, department, location, and code are not editable in the requisition.
+If you need to change those values, contact us for assistance.

 Putting requisitions on hold

 You can put a requisition on hold if you are pausing your hiring for a while.
 Open requisitions can only be put on hold by Super Admins or Requisition Owners.
-To put a requistion on hold, click on the three dots menu and select On Hold.
+To put a requisition on hold, click on the three dots menu and select Put requisition on hold from the list of options.

 You can still view, clone, cancel, delete and of course resume a requisition that is put on hold.
-To resume a requisition click on Open requisition from the same three dots menu.
+To re-open the requisition later on follow the same process, this time selecting Resume requisition.

 If something has changed, and you need to adjust your Hiring plan and delete a requisition, you can do so by clicking the three dots menu as above and selecting Delete Requisition.